-The NorthSTAR model prevents a comprehensive evaluation of statewide behavioral health policies and outcomes in Medicaid.
+The NorthSTAR model prevents a comprehensive evaluation of

 The state cannot effectively administer and evaluate its Medicaid behavioral health benefits in a comprehensive manner because the Dallas area, one of the most populous regions of the state, is carved-out.
 Beyond the basic lack of a cohesive statewide behavioral health policy, fragmented administration results in the following concerns within Medicaid.